DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 Great!
 We're ready to start adding code.
 Go ahead and edit the project.

-Go to app.component.html and add the following below. `<mat-sidenav>` is an angular directive that is used to create a side navigation bar and main content panel with material design styling and animation capabilities.  `<mat-sidenav-container>` is the main container while `<mat-sidenav>` is the side panel.
+Go to app.component.html and add the following below. `<mat-sidenav>` is an angular directive that is used to create a side navigation bar and main content panel with material design styling and animation capabilities.  `<mat-sidenav-container>` is the main container, `<mat-sidenav>` is the side panel and `<mat-sidenav-content>` is the content panel.

 `<app-sidenav>` is the selector for the sidenav component we created in the navigation folder. `<app-header-mobile>` is the selector for the header-mobile component we created and '<footer-mobile>` is the selector for the footer component we created.